rkowusu17/mini-projects/README.md

 # mini-projects

-JavaScript mini-prijects for practice
+JavaScript mini-projects for practice

-# Always remember to get a new packakge json using:
+# Always remember to get a json new packakge for tailwind using:
 npm init -y

 # After this you change the tailwind plugin into :